bitovi/academy/src/react-native/11-navigation/navigation.md

 @sourceref ../../../exercises/react-native/11-navigation/02-problem/src/screens/CityList/index.ts

-✏️ Delete **src/screens/StateList/components/** and everthing in it.
+✏️ Delete **src/screens/StateList/components/** and everything in it.

 We no longer need the `<ListItem>` component.